-Investments at December 31, 2019 and 2018, include 65,431 shares of common stock in Bank of Guam (BOG).
-It also includes 1,000 shares of preferred stock in Bank of Guam (BOG) at December 31, 2019 and 2018.
+Investments at December 31, 2020 and 2019, include 65,431 shares of common stock in Bank of Guam (BOG).
+It also includes 1,000 shares of preferred stock in BOG at December 31, 2020 and 2019.
 Dividends received from these shares are planned to be used for scholarship purposes and/or purchase of additional Bank of Guam stock as it is available for sale.
 The BOG shares contain no restrictions and are classified as net assets without donor restrictions.